aleksandrgordeev/hugo-restaurant/content/_index.md

 ---
+title: Happy pizza
-hero: The happiest pizza in town
+description: The best pizza in the city
+hero:
 ---

 Some page content